 Controlled Foreign Corporations and Passive Foreign Investment Companies.
-Many or most of the foreign issuers in which the Reinsurance Interval Fund invests, including one or more Subsidiaries (or foreign issuers owned by a Subsidiary), are controlled foreign corporations ("CFCs") for U.S. federal income tax purposes.
-A U.S. person that owns (directly, indirectly, or constructively) 10% or more of the total combined voting power of all classes of stock of a foreign corporation or 10% or more of the total value of shares of all classes of stock of a foreign corporation or 10% or more of the total value of the CFC provisions of the Internal Revenue Code of 1986, as amended (the "Code").
-If the Reinsurance Interval Fund is a U.S. Shareholder of a foreign issuer in which it invests (directly or indirectly) and a sufficient portion of the voting interests in or total value of such foreign issuer is held directly, indirectly, or constructively by the Reinsurance Interval Fund, individually or together with other U.S. Shareholders, that issuer will be treated as a CFC, in which case the Reinsurance Interval Fund will generally be required to take into account each year, as ordinary income, its share of certain amounts of that issuer's income, whether or not the foreign issuer distributes such amounts to the Reinsurance Interval Fund.
-Investments by the Reinsurance Interval Fund in CFCs could cause the Reinsurance Interval Fund to recognize taxable income in excess of cash generated by such investments, potentially requiring the Reinsurance Interval Fund to borrow money or to dispose of certain investments to make the distributions required to qualify for treatment as a regulated investment company under subchapter M of Chapter 1 of the Code ("RIC") and to eliminate an entity-level tax and could affect the amount, timing and character of the Reinsurance Interval Fund's distributions.
+Many or most of the foreign issuers in which the Fund invests may be controlled foreign corporations ("CFCs") for U.S. federal income tax purposes.
+A U.S. person that owns (directly, indirectly, or constructively) 10% or more of the total combined voting power of all classes of stock of a foreign corporation or 10% or more of the total value of shares of all classes of stock of a foreign corporation is a "U.S. Shareholder" of such foreign corporation for purposes of the CFC provisions of the Internal Revenue Code of 1986, as amended (the "Code").
+If the Fund is a U.S. Shareholder of a foreign issuer in which it invests (directly or indirectly) and a sufficient portion of the voting interests in or total value of such foreign issuer is held directly, indirectly, or constructively by the Fund, individually or together with other U.S. Shareholders, that issuer will be treated as a CFC, in which case the Fund will generally be required to take into account each year, as ordinary income, its share of certain amounts of that issuer's income, whether or not the foreign issuer distributes such amounts to the Fund.
+Investments by the Fund in CFCs could cause the Fund to recognize taxable income in excess of cash generated by such investments, potentially requiring the Fund to borrow money or to dispose of certain investments to make the distributions required to qualify for treatment as a regulated investment company under subchapter M of Chapter 1 of the Code ("RIC") and to eliminate a Fund-level tax and could affect the amount, timing and character of the Fund's distributions.

 Under U.S. federal income tax laws, passive foreign investment companies ("PFICs") are those foreign corporations which generate primarily "passive" income.
-For U.S. federal income tax purposes, a foreign corporation is a PFIC if 75% or more of its gross income during a fiscal year is passive income or if 50% or more of its assets are assets (generally measured on an annual basis by testing by testing the average percentage of its assets on quarterly testing dates) that produce, or are held to produce, passive income.
+For U.S. federal income tax purposes, a foreign corporation is a PFIC if 75% or more of its gross income during a fiscal year is passive income or if 50% or more of its assets are assets (generally measured on an annual basis by testing the average percentage of its assets on quarterly testing dates) that produce, or are held to produce, passive income.

-Subject to the limits under the 1940 Act, the Reinsurance Interval Fund may invest in foreign mutual funds to gain exposure to the securities of companies in countries that limit or prohibit all direct foreign investment.
+Subject to the limits under the 1940 Act, the Fund may invest in foreign mutual funds to gain exposure to the securities of companies in countries that limit or prohibit all direct foreign investment.
 Foreign mutual funds are generally PFICs, since nearly all of the income of a mutual fund is passive income.
-Some of the other foreign corporations that the Reinsurance Interval Fund may invest in, such as issuers of "event-linked" bonds and other interests, may also be considered PFICs.
-A foreign issuer in which the Reinsurance Interval Fund invests will not be treated as a PFIC with respect to the Reinsurance Interval Fund if such issuer is a CFC and the Reinsurance Interval Fund is a U.S. Shareholder thereof.
-Investments in PFICs potentially (i) accelerate the recognition of income without the receipt of cash, (ii) increase the amount required to be distributed by the Reinsurance Interval Fund to qualify as a RIC or eliminate an entity-level tax, (iii) result in a higher percentage of Reinsurance Interval Fund distributions treated as ordinary income or (iv) subject the Reinsurance Interval Fund to an entity-level tax that cannot be eliminated through distributions.
-Such investments in PFICs may therefore affect the amount, timing and character of distributions made by the Fund.
+Some of the other foreign corporations that the Fund may invest in, such as issuers of "event-linked" bonds and other interests, may also be considered PFICs.
+A foreign issuer in which the Fund invests will not be treated as a PFIC with respect to the Fund if such issuer is a CFC and the Fund is a U.S. Shareholder thereof.
+Investments in PFICs potentially (i) accelerate the recognition of income without the receipt of cash, (ii) increase the amount required to be distributed by the Fund to qualify as a RIC or eliminate a Fund-level tax, (iii) result in a higher percentage of Fund distributions treated as ordinary income or (iv) subject the Fund to a Fund-level tax that cannot be eliminated through distributions.